-Membership is granted and certified exclusively by UNESCO (step 5), based on the recommendation received from the Provincial and National Coordinators in Canada.
+Membership is granted and certified exclusively by UNESCO (step 5), based on the recommendation received from the Provincial and National Coordinators.
 UNESCO sends an electronic membership confirmation to the school and the National Coordinator.
 UNESCO also sends a signed original certificate to the National Coordinator for transmission to the new member.
-When certified, schools receive a username and tutorial for the online platform from UNESCO, and are included in the global UNESCO ASPnet Directory.
+When certified, schools receive a username and tutorial for OTA from UNESCO, and are included in the global UNESCO ASPnet Directory.
 Only those schools officially certified by UNESCO are called ASPnet members.